serverless/blog/posts/2018-01-03-serverless-github-webhook-slack.md

 <img width="997" alt="Create Incoming Webhook app" src="https://user-images.githubusercontent.com/6509926/32444016-bfd1c8a6-c2c6-11e7-89a0-3a6efe4c0a02.png">

 After you create it, it will display a Slack webhook URL.
-This is the URL where you will post data to show in the channel.
+This is the URL where you will post data to show in the channel:

 <img width="1010" alt="Webhook URL" src="https://user-images.githubusercontent.com/6509926/32444071-ebec9a92-c2c6-11e7-9e26-bd5a9b4f18a0.png">